moj78/Hello-Git/README.md

 # Hello-Git
 This a test repository for hand-on with github
 <br>
-Adding this line to feature1 branch
+This line is from main branch
 <br>
 Author : Manoj Choudhary